Thambathyam

 Thambathyam is a 1987 Indian Tamil-language film, directed by K. Vijayan and produced by T. S. Kalyani.
 The film stars Sivaji Ganesan, Ambika and Radha.
 It is a remake of the Telugu film Dampatyam.

 Plot

 Dr. Sathyamoorthy is a renowned heart surgeon with a loving wife, Janaki, as well as two daughters, Jyothi and Aruna.
 Janaki's father also lives with the family.
-Janaki is the loving but forgetful matriarch and the family abides by her wishes in most things.
+Janaki is the loving but forgetful matriarch and the family abide by her wishes in most things.
 Jyothi falls for an aspiring lawyer.
 Aruna is a reporter who falls in love with inspector Venkatesh who's searching for his sister Latha's murderer.
-Sathyamoorthy and Janaki approve of their daughters respective loves and arrange the weddings.
+Sathyamoorthy and Janaki approve of their daughters' respective loves and arrange the weddings.
 While wedding shopping, Sathyamoorthy runs into Jaggu an old acquaintance with an ax to grind.
 He goes to Venkatesh with proof that Sathyamoorthy killed Latha.
 Sathyamoorthy is arrested and the happy family is thrown into disarray.
 The rest of the family must now uncover the truth behind Latha's murder.

 Soundtrack

-Soundtrack was composed by Manoj–Gyan.
+The soundtrack was composed by Manoj–Gyan.